Measures for a Multidimensional Multiverse: Abstract

 \section{Abstract}

-We explore the phenomenological consequences of generalizing the causal patch and scale factor cutoff measures to a multidimensional multiverse, where the vacua can have differing numbers of large dimensions.
+We explore the phenomenological implications of generalizing the causal patch and fat geodesic measures to a multidimensional multiverse, where the vacua can have differing numbers of large dimensions.
 We consider a simple model in which the vacua are nucleated from a $D$-dimensional parent spacetime through dynamical compactification of the extra dimensions, and compute the geometric contribution to the probability distribution of observations within the multiverse for each measure.
-We then study how the shape of this probability distribution depends on the timescale for the existence of observers, the timescale for vacuum domination, and the timescale for curvature domination ($t_{obs}, t_{\Lambda},$ and $t_c$, respectively.)
+We then study how the shape of this probability distribution depends on the timescales for the existence of observers, for vacuum domination, and for curvature domination ($t_{obs}, t_{\Lambda},$ and $t_c$, respectively.)
+In this work we restrict ourselves to bubbles with positive cosmological constant, $\Lambda$.
 We find that in the case of the causal patch cutoff, when the bubble universes have $p+1$ large spatial dimensions with $p \geq 2$, the shape of the probability distribution is such that we obtain the coincidence of timescales $t_{obs} \sim t_{\Lambda} \sim t_c$.
 Moreover, the size of the cosmological constant is related to the size of the landscape.
 However, the exact shape of the probability distribution is different in the case $p = 2$, compared to $p \geq 3$.
 In the case of the fat geodesic measure, the result is even more robust: the shape of the probability distribution is the same for all $p \geq 2$, and we once again obtain the coincidence $t_{obs} \sim t_{\Lambda} \sim t_c$.
 These results require only very mild conditions on the prior probability of the distribution of vacua in the landscape.
+Our work shows that the observed double coincidence of timescales is a robust prediction even when the multiverse is generalized to be multidimensional; that this coincidence is not a consequence of our particular universe being (3+1)-dimensional; and that this observable cannot be used to preferentially select one measure over another in a multidimensional multiverse.